 Permafrost – Much of Alaska is covered by a deep layer of ground that stays frozen throughout the year.
 During the summer months it is protected by muskeg and in the winter it expands to provide a stable surface on which seasonal shelters and transportation routes can be built.

 Termination Dust - The first visible snowfall on the mountains in fall.
 Termination dust signals summer is nearing an end.
 On cold fall days, it can be raining in town, while snow gathers in the higher elevations.
 It won’t be long before the snowline creeps down into town.

-Tsimshian (SHIM-shee-ann) – An Alaska Native Indian group that migrated in 1887 from British Columbia to Annette Island in Southeast Alaska.
+Tsimshian (SHIM-shee-ann) – An Alaska Native group that migrated in 1887 from British Columbia to Annette Island in Southeast Alaska.

 Tundra - Treeless ground with low-lying plants and shrubs.
 There’s more tundra and less forest the further north or higher in elevation you go.